 “Oh,” said Charles.
 “How generous; then I’ll fetch the car and take them home.”

 “Er…, Charles, should I order a taxi?”
-I said.
+I asked.
 “Or would you prefer I give you all a lift home?”

 “No, no, I’ll be jack in a biffy,” said Charles staggering back to the sofa where the others were emptying their glasses.
 “Wait for me in the schobby, and I’ll pick you up lortly.”